Alternative VPN Choices for You

 Both the Windows and macOS and clients feature IPv4 and IPv6 leak protection, although as we have seen, IPv6 users should take additional steps to prevent IPv6 WebRTC leaks.
 Such installing ExpessVPN's browser add-ons.
 DNS requests are handled by ExpressVPN's self-hosted servers for maximum privacy.
 The desktop clients also include a firewall-based kill switch to ensure your IP address is not exposed in the case of a VPN drop-out.

 ExpressVPN offers "stealth-servers" located in Hong Kong.
 These are specially designed to defeat censorship in mainland China, but should be useful wherever VPNs are blocked.
 ExpressVPN is understandably cagey about how these servers actually work., but from the reports we receive they work well.

 Just remember that nothing can be 100% guaranteed when a powerful government is actively working to counter technologies such as this.

 ExpressVPN offers a fully featured and highly polished service that oozes professionalism.
 Its superb customer service, easy-to-use software, and generous 30-day money-back guarantee have always been big pulls.

 I am glad to say that ExpressVPN’s technical security now matches the professionalism it shows in making the service as user-friendly as possible.
 Encryption is truly excellent, which makes ExpressVPN’s great speed performance all the more remarkable.

 The minimal aggregated connection logs kept by ExpressVPN may concern privacy purists, but they really do present very little threat to your privacy.

-Throw in an excellent, free Smart DNS service, anti-censorship stealth servers, and a very generous referral program, and I think it fair to say that ExpressVPN is a market-leading VPN service that is at the very top of its game.
+Throw in an excellent, Smart DNS service, anti-censorship stealth servers, and a very generous referral program, and I think it fair to say that ExpressVPN is a market-leading VPN service that is at the very top of its game.